All Episodes

 Many villages and towns in the Alps rely on skiing for up to 80% of their income.

-And then, have you heard about the stuff over the weekend of the global warming reports?
+And then, have you heard about the stuff over the weekend and global warming reports?

-It's getting it's getting to the point now, and it's actually been there for quite a while how absurd this is.
+It's getting to the point now, and it's actually been there for quite a while, how absurd this is.

 Now the damage is irreversible.

-And and and this planet is soon going to be uninhabitable for millions and millions and millions of different speech, Mr. Limbaugh.
+And this planet is soon going to be uninhabitable for millions and millions and millions of different species, Mr. Limbaugh.

 They kind of overplay their hand with this stuff when they say it's irreversible.